-Each day, you’ll eat three meals, plus a daily snack and treat allowance- your allowance can be used for whatever you like, but we recommend that at least half of it goes towards healthy snacks to fuel your body and keep you pushing through the day.
-The other half of your snack and treat allowance can be used for treats, including sweet treats or a nightly glass of wine- just make sure you stick to your given Calorie allowance.
+Every day, you’ll enjoy three meals and a snack as well as a treat allowance that can be used toward whatever you want (though we recommend that at least half of it be used for healthy snacks to further fuel your body to keep up your energy throughout the day.
+The other half can be used for actual treats such as a glass of wine after a hard day at work).

 Ready to get started?
-Check out the shopping list below and get ready to start moving towards your healthiest, happiest weight.
-When you’ve finished your shopping, head on over to the Short Gal’s Weekly Weight Loss Meal Plan for all of the amazing recipes catered to the nutritional and caloric needs of the vertically challenged.
+Your first step is to check out your shopping list to make sure you have all the ingredients you need for the entire week.
+Once you’ve done your shopping, step right up to the Short Gal’s Weekly Weight Loss Meal Plan for every recipe you’ll need to fill your nutritional and caloric requirements in a quick, easy and yummy way.
 From there, you’ll check out the Short Gal’s Weight Loss: Daily Cardio Challenge and the Short Gal’s Weight Loss Bodyweight Workout for Strength because no weight loss program that works long-term is complete without these two critical exercises.
 Once you’ve reached your weight loss goals, finish the program with this Guide to Maintaining a Healthy Weight When You’re Petite.

 • 4 Bananas